RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ##### Testing for null in the match criteria

 Sometimes you just need to test whether a value is a null or not.
-A simpler and more concise way of doing it is like this:
+Here is a simple and concise way of doing it:

 ```text
 "isNull": true